zofiaMrugalska/ExpenseManager/README.md

 ## Description ✨

-ExpenseManager is a user-friendly application designed to help you effectively manage your expenses and income, enabling you to take control of your budget
+ExpenseManager is a user-friendly application designed to help you effectively manage your expenses and income, enabling you to take control of your budget.

 ## Live preview